A Guide to Measuring And Improving Email Bounce Rate

 Soft bounces occur for many temporary reasons, including issues with the recipient's server or full inbox.

-To avoid soft bounces, you should try sending emails a few times and if the results are the same, suppress such email addresses.
+To avoid soft bounces, you should try sending emails a few times, and if the results are the same, suppress such email addresses.

-How to calculate email bounce rate?
+How do you calculate the email bounce rate?

 You should have the following figures to calculate the email bounce rate: